-Many social websites like Facebook, Twitter, etc. denied access to the offices, educational institutions, schools, and colleges.
+Many social websites like Facebook, Twitter, etc. denied access to offices, educational institutions, schools, and colleges.
 And there is a reason for that too – as these have been proven to be real time-wasters at times!
 But here are some tips you can follow to break this barrier access blocked websites.

 One of the many options to access is using proxies.
 But Proxies always doesn’t work as most of them get blocked by the Firewall.
-Here are some of the best five tips and tricks to have access to the blocked websites.
+Here are some of the best five tips and tricks to have access to blocked websites.